 Materials used in the manufacture of the active substance (e.g. raw materials, starting materials, cell culture media, growth factors, column resins, solvents, reagents) should be listed identifying where each material is used in the process.
 Reference to quality standards (e.g. compendial monographs or manufacturer's in-house specifications) should be made.
 Information on the quality and control of non-compendial materials should be provided.
 Information demonstrating that materials (including biologically-sourced materials, e.g. media components, monoclonal antibodies, enzymes) meet standards applicable for their intended use should be provided, as appropriate.

 For all raw materials of biological origin (including those used in the cell bank generation), the source and the respective stage of the manufacturing process where the material is used should be indicated.

-Summaries of adventitious agents safety information for biologically-sourced materials should be provided in Appendix D,1.A.2.
+Summaries of safety information on adventitious agents for these materials should be provided in Appendix D, A.2.